-- Once you have located a suitable bench to place in your plan, select it in the Library Browser, and then click in your plan to place it.
+- Search for, or locate, a suitable bench, select it in the Library Browser, then click in your plan to place it.

 - Now that our bench has been placed, there are a number of things that we can do to change the features of this object.